 In this subsection we compare our Fourier-derived measures for our isolated sample with similar measures for a sample selected without isolation criteria.
 The best comparison sample available at this time is the Ohio State University Bright Galaxy Survey (hereafter OSU; Eskridge et al. 2002).
-Total strengths Q_g for the OSU sample are available in Laurikainen et al. (2004) and the bar and spiral strengths Q_b and Q_s are presented in Buta et al. (2005).
-We note that the Fourier measures for the OSU sample are derived from Hband (near-IR) images.
-The OSU sample has a comparable number of Sb-Sc galaxies (N=92 galaxies with Fourier-derived measurements, out of 116 morphologically classified in this narrow range).
+Total strengths Q{g} for the OSU sample are available in Laurikainen et al. (2004) and the bar and spiral strengths $Q{\rm b}$ and $Q{\rm s}$ are presented in Buta et al. (2005).
+We note that the Fourier measures for the OSU sample are derived from H-band (near-IR) images.
+The OSU sample has a comparable number of Sb-Sc galaxies (N = 92 galaxies with Fourier-derived measurements, out of 116 morphologically classified in this narrow range).
 We adopted the RC3 catalogue (de Vaucouleurs et al. 1991) morphological classification for the OSU sample.
-Both our sample and the 92 OSU galaxies show a similar absolute magnitude M_B distribution, ranging from -22 to -18 with a mean/median of -20.4).
+Both our sample and the 92 OSU galaxies show a similar absolute magnitude $M{\rm b}$ distribution, ranging from -22 to -18 with a mean/median of -20.4).
 The number of galaxies in each morphological type bin Sb-Sbc-Sc is also very similar to our sample (25-32-35).
-We defined a subsample of N=60 barred galaxies from the N=92 OSU Sb-Sc sample considering that a galaxy is classified as "barred" if it shows a Fourier bar, i.e. a constant phase in the m=2 and m=4 terms.
+We defined a subsample of N = 60 barred galaxies from the N = 92 OSU Sb-Sc sample considering that a galaxy is classified as 'barred' if it shows a Fourier bar, i.e. a constant phase in the m = 2 and 4 terms.
 The Fourier bar length measurements for the OSU sample are tabulated in Laurikainen et al. (2004).

-Figure 19(a) presents the histogram distribution of the total strengths for the OSU Sb-Sc galaxies (N=92).
+Fig. 19(a) presents the histogram distribution of the total strengths for the OSU Sb-Sc galaxies (N = 92).
 Mean and median values are shown on the graph.
-The Q_g distributions of the OSU and our isolated sample (recall Figure 11) are very similar, with only three OSU galaxies exceeding $Q_g \sim 0.55$.
-A Kolmogorov-Smirnov (KS) test4 gives a 47.6% probability of the null hypothesis (i.e., the two samples are drawn from the same parent population).

-Figure 19(b) displays the distribution of the bar strengths Q_b for OSU Sb-Sc barred galaxies (N=60).
-Again we find that the Q_b distributions of the OSU and our isolated sample (recall Figure 12) are very similar in terms of the range covered and average values, with only two OSU galaxies exceeding $Q_b \sim 0.55$.
-We note however that the CIG/AMIGA sample of barred galaxies shows a strong concentration (50%) in the range $Q_b = 0.15$ -0.25, while the OSU barred sample includes only $\sim 25\%$ in the same interval.
-A KS test gives a 73.1% probability of the null hypothesis.
-The similarity between the bar strength distribution in isolated galaxies and OSU disk galaxies is reported also in Verley et al. (2007b) based on a comparison that included a broader morphological range, i.e later than S0/a.
+The Q_g distributions of the OSU and our isolated sample (recall Fig. 11) are very similar, with only three OSU galaxies exceeding $Q_g \sim 0.55$.
+A Kolmogorov-Smirnov (KS) test4 gives a 47.6 per cent probability of the null hypothesis (i.e. the two samples are drawn from the same parent population).
+Fig. 19(b) displays the distribution of the bar strengths Q_b for OSU Sb-Sc barred galaxies (N = 60).
+Again we find that the Q_b distributions of the OSU and our isolated sample (recall Fig. 12) are very similar in terms of the range covered and average values, with only two OSU galaxies exceeding $Q_b \sim 0.55$.
+We note however that the CIG/AMIGA sample of barred galaxies shows a strong concentration (50 per cent) in the range $Q_b = 0.15-0.25$, while the OSU barred sample includes only ~25 per cent in the same interval.
+A KS test gives a 73.1 per cent probability of the null hypothesis.
+The similarity between the bar strength distribution in isolated galaxies and OSU disc galaxies is reported also in Verley et al. (2007b) based on a comparison that included a broader morphological range, i.e. later than S0/a.

-The spiral arm strength Q_s distribution for the whole OSU Sb-Sc galaxies (N=92) is presented in panel c of Figure 19.
+The spiral arm strength Q_s distribution for the whole OSU Sb-Sc galaxies (N = 92) is presented in panel (c) of Fig. 19.
 Only two OSU galaxies show Q_s in excess of 0.35.
-A KS test gives a 0.4% probability of the null hypothesis, which may indicate a significant difference between the CIG/AMIGA sample (Figure 14) and OSU galaxies in terms of spiral strength measure.
+A KS test gives a 0.4 per cent probability of the null hypothesis, which may indicate a significant difference between the CIG/AMIGA sample (Fig. 14) and OSU galaxies in terms of spiral strength measure.